 Who initiated this transfer, what amount of Bitcoin did they send, what metadata did they attach to the transaction, and when did they send it?
 That information is recorded in the blockchain and sufficient to give a bare bones history of the entire Bitcoin economy since 2009.
 And if you sum up that entire history to the present day, you also get the values of how much BTC is held by each address.
-It's an immediatist model of history, where the past is not even past - it's 17 Assuming we make it past the Great Filter.

-with us at every second.
+It's an immediatist model of history, where the past is not even past - it's with us at every second.